Ruff out as Sabres head coach

 Ron Rolston, head coach of the Sabres' American Hockey League affiliate in Rochester, will take over Ruff's duties on an interim basis for the remainder of the season.

-Ruff, a former Sabres player and team captain who had served as head coach since July of 1997, was relieved of his duties following a 4-10-1 stretch that has dropped Buffalo into a tie for 11th place in the current Eastern Conference standings.
-The Sabres have also failed to reach the playoffs in three of the past five seasons since making two straight conference finals appearances in 2006 and 2007.
+Ruff, a former Sabres player who had served as head coach since 1997-98, was relieved of his duties following a 4-10-1 stretch that has dropped Buffalo into a tie for 11th place in the current Eastern Conference standings.
+The Sabres have also failed to reach the playoffs in three of the past four seasons since making two straight conference finals appearances in 2005 and 2006.

-Buffalo also hasn't won a postseason series since losing to Ottawa in the Eastern finals in '07.
+Buffalo also hasn't won a postseason series since that run in 2006.